piclas-framework/piclas/doc/userguide/030_features_models.md

     Particles-DSMC-CalcSurfaceVal = T
     Part-IterationForMacroVal = 200

 where `BezierSampleN=DSMC-nSurfSample`.
-In this example, sampling is performed over 200 interations.
+In this example, sampling is performed over 200 iterations.

 ### Deposition of Charges on Dielectric Surfaces